 Do you value freedom the most?
 Do you value family?
 Independence?
 Love?
 Justice?
 Spirituality?
 Faith?
 Freedom?
 Compassion?
 Humility?
 Adventure?
 Loyalty?

 Figure out what values you’re seeking for in a partner.

 And I’m not talking about qualities like, “tall, hot and handsome.”
-Or someone who looks like Matthew Mcconaughey, Piercce Brosnan or George Clooney.
+Or someone who looks like Matthew McConaughey, Pierce Brosnan or George Clooney.

-Or even qualities like, “I’m looking for someone who likes to water paint in the nude, rocks Bikram yoga or delights in gluten-free restaurants.”
-While you can consider shared interests and preferences (see my tips below), I’ve become a big proponent of a values based mindset to finding true love.
+Or even qualities like, “I’m looking for someone who likes to water paint in the nude, rocks at Bikram yoga or delights in gluten-free restaurants.”
+While you can consider shared interests and preferences (see my tips below), I’ve become a big proponent of a values-based mindset to finding true love.

 And the best part about this is that you get to do this now before going back out into the dating world.
 Doing this ahead of time and sober, allows you to be more conscious about your priorities, values and ideal life partner.

 3) Too good to be true or good enough?